IP to VPN Database

 automatic enumeration of IP addresses of VPN services.
 Put differently, the IPs in this dataset are obtained

-by logging in to different VPN regions and grabbing the public IP address repeatedly.
-Exit Nodes are the
+by automatically logging in to different VPN regions and grabbing the public IP address.
+Exit

-last node in a VPN tunnel and are the public IP address that websites see when an end user is connected to a
+Nodes are the last node in a VPN tunnel and are the public IP address that websites see when an end user is

 This dataset also contains IP addresses of VPN servers.
 Often, the .ovpn